Palace4Software/timesync/README.md

 # timesync
 Program to sync the time with different (preset) servers and also a custom server function.
+Written for Debian GNU/Linux and systems they based on it.

 ## The application
 ### How to install the application?
-1. Download "ts-ressources" and "install-timesync.sh" from the Releases-section.
+1. Download "ts-ressources-{version}" and "install-timesync-{version}.sh" from the Releases-section.
 2. Start the terminal in the Downloads folder.
-3. Type ``` chmod +x install-timesync.sh ``` and press enter.
+3. Type ``` chmod +x install-timesync-{version}.sh ``` and press enter.
-4. Type ``` sudo ./install-timesync.sh ``` and follow the installation instructions.
+4. Type ``` sudo ./install-timesync-{version}.sh ``` and follow the installation instructions.
+    - _You have to replace "{version}" with the version you downloaded (for example "install-timesync-1.1.0.sh")._

 ### How to start the application?
 In your applications (e.g. GNOME application list, Start menu, or Mint menu), there should be a new application called "Time and Date Synchronization".
 You can launch it by clicking on it.